Inside IKEA’s Genius: A Deep Dive into Emotional Design

 The Four Levers of Motivation: R.I.C.E. in Action

-Yet here is the contrast we see so much, those retailers who seem to do the opposite.
-They leave customer flow to improvisation, allow signage to be inconsistent, ignore simple sensory realities, and wonder why people leave quickly or fail to convert.
-Mediocrity in design leads to mediocrity in result.
-Looking closer at a business like IKEA, by comparison, reminds us that every decision matters, from the height of a shelf to the placement of a hotdog stand.
+Yet, we see a stark contrast with many retailers who do the opposite.
+They leave customer flow to improvisation, allow inconsistent signage, ignore simple sensory realities, and wonder why people leave quickly or fail to convert.
+Mediocrity in design leads to mediocrity in results.

 Beyond the Five Senses

 In an earlier IGU Global article, Designing for the Full Human Experience, I explored how our bodies do not stop at five senses.
-Proprioception, thermoception, nociception, interoception and these hidden senses that shape how we move, linger, and remember.
+Proprioception, thermoception, nociception, and interoception are hidden senses that shape how we move, linger, and remember.
 When brands design with them in mind, experiences feel natural, trust builds, and loyalty follows.
 IKEA already demonstrates the power of design on behaviour.
 The next challenge for the industry is to bring the same cleverness to design for human flourishing.
-If there is one thing I have learnt and become an expert in is that emotional design is the foundation for what you build as a brand, the campaign you are running, the design and layout of your store, the words you use and the success or failure of your business.

 Closing Reflection

 IKEA shows us what is possible when we refuse to be casual about emotional experience.
-From the maze that extends our journey to the hotdog that restores our energy, from the ritual of building at home to the sustainability of materials, every mechanic is intentional, every touchpoint is designed.
-It is not afraid of polarity, not afraid that some will dislike what others love.
-At the end of the day it's that tension that really strengthens attachment for those who choose and align with it.
-The question for every other brand is really simple.
-Are you clear on who you are so you can design, act and influence the numbers with that same intent, not just to shape behaviour but to create memories, comfort, and belonging?
-I've said it many times, customers do not just shop with their eyes or wallets, they shop with their entire nervous system and most importantly with how they feel.
+From the maze that extends our journey to the hotdog that restores our energy, from the ritual of building at home to the sustainability of materials, every mechanic is intentional, and every touchpoint is designed.
+It is not afraid of polarity; it is not afraid that some will dislike what others love.
+At the end of the day, it's that tension that strengthens attachment for those who choose and align with it.